 I study the social and cultural life of machines, focusing on the intertwined histories of nature, technology, and social order in modern Europe and North America.
 My research is particularly interested in understanding what technological failures reveal about the historical place of machines and machine behaviors in the fabric of modern societies.
 I also develop digital and artifact-based methods and computational tools for investigating that history.
 For a list of publications, click here.
 Here’s a description of the projects that I’m currently working on.

-RELIABLE HUMANS, TRUSTWORTHY MACHINES: A HISTORY OF THE TECHNOLOGICAL SELF
+BREAKING MACHINES: A CULTURAL HISTORY OF THE TECHNOLOGICAL SELF

 This project explores how and why “reliability” went from being a property of people to a virtue of mechanisms.
 Its key finding is that technological reliability emerged at the intersection of evolving technical theories about machine “perfection” and historically-specific concerns over the technological self.
 Taking a long view of its subject, the study begins with the French Revolutionary project of building unfailing machines, situating them at the intersection of the contemporary mechanical arts, 18th-century sentimentalism, and concerns about the collapse of the Old Regime’s corporatist structures; it traces those ideas through 19th-century French descriptive geometry and machine theory, changing understandings of “accident” in industrial machinery, and concepts of “freedom” and “tolerance” in British and German engineering.
 It concludes with the rise of reliability engineering in mid 20th-century America and the politically-resonant attempts to locate reliability itself at the intersection of cybernetics, neurology, electrical engineering, and probabilistic logic.